 Your veterinarian will perform a complete physical examination and obtain a medical history from you.
 The examination will include abdominal palpitation, including the bladder, as stones in the bladder are not palpable, your veterinarian may discover a full bladder as a result of obstruction.

 Your veterinarian will wish to perform some tests, some of which may include;

-Urinalysis – To check for the presence of blood (hematuria), white blood cells (pyuria), bacteria (bacteriuria) and crystals (crystalluria) in the urine, this will also show the pH of the urine.
+- Urinalysis: To check for the presence of blood (hematuria), white blood cells (pyuria), bacteria (bacteriuria) and crystals (crystalluria) in the urine, this will also show the urine pH.

-- X-Ray or ultrasound – To identify most stones, this will also show the location and size of the stones.
+- X-Ray or ultrasound: To identify most stones, this will also show the location and size of the stones.

-Antibiotics – To treat a bladder infection, if one is present.
+- Antibiotics: To treat a bladder infection, if one is present.